 Crisis Response as a Human Rights Flashpoint: Critical Elements of Community Support for Individuals Experiencing Significant Emotional Distress: A Health and Human Rights Journal article that makes a human rights-based case for supporting individuals with mental illness.

-From Ted Bundy to Joel Rifkin, serial killers have fascinated Dr. Dorothy Otnow Lewis.
 This film from Oscar(R)-winning filmmaker Alex Gibney is a portrait of a woman willing to reach inside the darkest places of the criminal mind.
 Featuring Dr. Lewis' literary voice read by Laura Dern, the film reveals how she helped change the laws and the approach of death penalty lawyers.

 Academy Award ®-nominated filmmaker Steve James’ fascinating and complex portrait of contemporary Chicago delivers a deep, multifaceted look into the soul of a quintessentially American city, set against the backdrop of its history-making 2019 mayoral election, and the tumultuous 2020 summer of COVID-19 and social upheaval following the death of George Floyd.